Adrift: Seventy-six Days Lost at Sea: Sailing

-Callahan departed Newport, Rhode Island, United States, in 1981 on the Napoleon Solo, a 6.5-meter (21.3-foot) sloop he designed and built himself, single-handedly sailed the boat to Bermuda, and continued the voyage to England with friend Chris Latchem.
+Callahan departed Newport, Rhode Island, United States, in 1981 on the Napoleon Solo, a 6.5-meter (21.3-foot) sloop he designed and built himself, single-handedly sailed the boat to Bermuda, and continued the voyage to England with friend Jorden Bridges.
 He had left Cornwall that fall, bound for Antigua as part of the Mini Transat 6.50 single-handed sailing race from Penzance, England, but dropped out of the race in La Coruña, Spain.
 Bad weather had sunk several boats in the fleet and damaged many others including the Napoleon Solo.
 Callahan made repairs and continued voyaging down the coast of Spain and Portugal, out to Madeira and the Canaries.
 He departed El Hierro in the Canary Islands on January 29, 1982, still headed for Antigua.
 In a growing gale, seven days out, his vessel was badly holed by an unknown object during a night storm, and became swamped, although it did not sink outright due to the watertight compartments Callahan had designed into the boat.
 In his book, Callahan writes that he suspects the damage occurred from a collision with a whale.